Probate Lawyer in Houston and Fort Worth

 - Capacity.
 Illness like Alzheimer’s disease or unexpected severe injuries may reduce the capacity for creating a lawful will and may be reason question the validity of the will’s statements.

-If you are considering taking the steps to contest a will, start by contacting Keith Morris Attorney at Law.
+If you are considering taking the steps to contest a will, start by contacting Attorneys Keith Morris & Stacy Kelly.
 The firm has helped families contest wills for all the reasons listed.
 When a family member or loved one dies in Texas, the person’s estate should be lawfully distributed by a will free of fraud and discrepancy.

 Get Help from Probate Litigation Lawyers